Fact Sheet Library

-The following are PDF files that you may read online or download and print:
+The following Fact Sheets are short topical documents written by the Simon Foundation for Continence, athat are all reviewed by medical professionals.
+Each Fact Sheet is a PDF files that you may read online or download and print.

 The Informer Newsletter

 Managing Life with Incontinence, edited by Cheryle B. Gartley, Mary Radtke Klein, Christine Norton and Anita Saltmarche. c2012.

 To order this book, click here.
 (You will be taken to our sister website for this book purchase.)